vRP-framework/vRP/README.md

 Contributions are welcomed.

-Config examples are in https://github.com/ImagicTheCat/vRP/tree/vrpex/misc/config
+Config examples are git branches as `cfg_NAME...`.
+It's easier to update, for example if `cfg_FR` is not up-to-date, you could do a `git merge` from the last version.

 [Discord](http://discord.gg/xzGZBAb)